instadw/instadwell-blog/_posts/2025-12-08-top-10-co-living-spaces-in-koramangala-and-sg-palya-living-guide-2026.md

 ### Coliving Cost in Koramangala

 Coliving in Koramangala starts from Rs.
 12,000/mo for sharing rooms.
 Premium colive spaces in Koramangala like HelloWorld Nexus start from Rs.
 30,000/mo for private rooms with community amenities.
 Deposits with managed coliving operators are 1 to 2 months, compared to 6 to 10 months for an independent studio apartment in the same area.

+### Luxury PG in Koramangala

+Luxury PG in Koramangala sits at the top end of the managed coliving market.
+[HelloWorld Nexus](https://instadwell.com/properties/3196-helloworld-nexus) starts from Rs.
+30,000/mo with community events and premium fittings, and [HelloWorld Lhasa](https://instadwell.com/properties/3192-helloworld-lhasa) starts from Rs.
+17,500/mo for a fully furnished, modern setup.
+Both suit working professionals who want hotel-style amenities without a large upfront deposit.

 ### Colive in Koramangala: Who It Suits